commanded/commanded/guides/Event Serialization.md

 The default serialization of event data and metadata uses Erlang's [external term format](http://erlang.org/doc/apps/erts/erl_ext_dist.html).
 This is not a recommended serialization format for production usage.

 You must implement the `EventStore.Serializer` behaviour to provide your preferred serialization format.

+## Example JSON serializer

 The example serializer below serializes event data and metadata to JSON using the [Poison](https://github.com/devinus/poison) library.

 ```elixir
 defmodule JsonSerializer do